-This patient's DNA has been tested for the common p(Cys282Tyr) (also known as C282Y) and p(His63Asp) (also known as H63D) gene alterations using allele-specific PCR.
+This patient's DNA has been tested for the common p.(Cys282Tyr) and p.(His63Asp) gene alterations using allele-specific PCR.

-This patient is heterozygous for the p.(His63Asp) disease associated polymorphism only.
+This patient is homozygous for the p.(His63Asp) disease associated polymorphism only.
 The p.(Cys282Tyr) pathogenic variant was not detected.

 - This patient is unlikely to be affected with HFE-related GH. - Assuming that this patient has no clinical symptoms of iron overload, then this patient's risk of developing HFE-related GH is not significantly increased.
-In the absence of symptoms, regular biochemical monitoring of iron status is not indicated. - Testing of family members is generally not indicated, but Clinical Genetics can be consulted if more guidance is needed.
+In the absence of symptoms, regular biochemical monitoring of iron status is not indicated.

+• Testing of family members is generally not indicated, but Clinical Genetics can be consulted if more guidance is needed.